Delhi's air quality improves to 'moderate' category

-New Delhi [India], Dec 15 (ANI): The air quality of the national capital improved significantly from the "very poor" to the "moderate" category on Sunday.
+New Delhi [India], Dec 17 (ANI): The air quality of the national capital improved significantly from the "poor" to the "moderate" category on Tuesday.

-Delhi's overall Air Quality Index (AQI) came down to 115 at 8:30 am which falls in the "moderate" category as against 316 on Friday morning.
+Delhi's overall Air Quality Index (AQI) was 109 at 9:00 am which falls in the "moderate" category.

+The major pollutant PM 2.5 was at 116 and PM 10 at 91 (Satisfactory category), in the Lodhi Road area, according to the Air Quality Index (AQI) data.
+The AQI at Anand Vihar, IGI Airport, ITO and Mundka was recorded 171, 114, 141 and 112 respectively.

 An AQI between 0-50 is considered "good", 51-100 "satisfactory", 101-200 "moderate", 201-300 "poor", 301-400 "very poor" and 401-500 "severe".
 An AQI above 500 falls in the "severe plus" category.

-On December 17, the AQI may marginally deteriorate to the lower end of the very poor category, System of Air Quality and Weather Forecasting And Research (SAFAR) stated in its advisory.
+On December 18, the AQI may marginally deteriorate to the lower end of the very poor category, System of Air Quality and Weather Forecasting And Research (SAFAR) stated in its advisory.

-SAFAR has advised those in the ''Sensitive Group' to consider reducing prolonged or heavy exertion.
-"Take it easy if symptoms such as coughing or shortness of breath occur."
 (ANI)

 Delhi's air quality improves to 'moderate' category

-New Delhi [India], Dec 15 (ANI): The air quality of the national capital improved significantly from the "very poor" to the "moderate" category on Sunday.
+New Delhi [India], Dec 17 (ANI): The air quality of the national capital improved significantly from the "poor" to the "moderate" category on Tuesday.